 It was drizzling out.

-The wet pavement reflected the lights of the building ahead as though he was walking on across broken mirror.
+The wet pavement reflected the lights of the building ahead as though he was walking on across broken a mirror.

 It was as though Mother Nature decided that the setting should reflect the grey mood.